stepheljobs/myka/src/components/ui/README.md

 # Neobrutalism Design System

-This directory contains the complete neobrutalism design system components for the PWA application.
+This directory contains the complete neobrutalism design system components for the MYKA application.

 ## Components